Plyler v. Doe: Aftermath

 In May 2022 Texas Governor Greg Abbott expressed interest in attempting to overturn the case, following the leak of the draft opinion in Dobbs v.
 Jackson Women's Health Organization.
 The draft opinion, written by Justice Samuel Alito, would overturn Roe v.
 Wade on the basis that abortion rights were not explicitly protected in the Constitution and thus would allow states to determine whether to protect or restrict those rights.
-Abbott stated the same would apply to the rights to education for immigrants, which is only established by Plyler and not a connotational right.
+Abbott stated the same would apply to the rights to education for immigrants, which is only established by Plyler and not a constitutional right.

+In 2025, legislation was introduced in the Tennessee General Assembly that seeks to challenge the case.
+Supporters of the legislation stated that they believed that the case was wrongly decided and that the current Supreme Court would be likely to revisit and overturn the case.

+As of 2012, the issue in this case had not been re-litigated by the Supreme Court, but it was frequently cited in litigation before lower courts.